boydc2014/composer-prototype/README.md

 ####application

   A web app providing an editing experience on bot assets.
 The application has access to any bots made available to it from the `bots` property in `config.json`.
 See below for more details.
+In addition to bot-specific concerns, the application has features to enable common user scenarios like routing, state-management, and authentication.

-  The application also has the ability to start the bot via the BotLauncher.
+  The application also has the ability to start a bot by sending a signal to a BotLauncher (working name).
 This is a common scenario after one has used the application's dialog editing capabilities and wants to see the current state of the dialogs through conversation with the bot's runtime.
+The view layer/channel of the bot (WebChat, etc) is not coupled to the application, and may or may not be rendered inside of it.

+  The application will be able to host 3rd-party javascript, html, & css.
+The isolation mechanism in doing so is through use of `<iframe />` tags.
+We will expose an interface for 1P and 3P partners to provide "extensions" in the application, and be able to extend their extensions for reuse in their instance of Composer.

 ####launcher
+  The BotLauncher is at its core the OBI type-loader.
+Given bot assets or a path to find them, the BotLauncher uses the OBI type-loader to generate a dialog tree in memory.
+Currently the BotLauncher also starts the bots runtime and exposes the web endpoint to communicate with the bot.

-  On command, the launcher will load an bot from `Bots` folder, and start a bot instance and have it ready to serve at a public endpoint.
-The application will then be able to connect to it during a conversational design session.
+  Given signal and appropriate payload, the BotLauncher can build a dialog tree and start up a bot at the users requested location (endpoint/port). and start a bot instance and have it ready to serve at a public endpoint.
+The application's view layer/channel will then be able to connect to it during a conversational design session and interact with the dialog tree.

+  The launcher will have support to run a bot on different runtimes (Nodejs, C#) and designed such that additional 3P runtimes can be provided and utilized by the community.

-  The launcher watches the bot assets (.lu, .lg, .dialog) and reloads the bot runtime when a change in these files are observed.
+  The launcher can be configured to watch the bot assets (.lu, .lg, .dialog, etc) and reload the bot runtime when a change in these files are observed.

 ####bots
-Each bot is defined by a ".bot" file, which includes all the references to the assets this bot would use. **note** this is not the shape of the .bot file currently used in SDK v4 of Bot Framework Emulator v4.
-The structure of the .bot file is subject to change.
+Each bot is defined by a ".bot" file, which includes all the references to the assets this bot would use.
+Only declarative files live in this folder.

+**note** this is not the shape of the .bot file currently used in SDK v4 of Bot Framework Emulator.
+The structure of the .bot file in Composer is subject to change.

 ## data flow